HoiJean/djangoforbeginners-book/manuscript/ch4.md

 (mb) $ heroku config:set DISABLE_COLLECTSTATIC=1
 ~~~~~~~~

-Push the code to Heroku and add free scaling so it's actually running online.
+Push the code to Heroku and add free scaling so it's actually running online, otherwise the code is just sitting there.

 {title="Command Line",lang="text"}
 ~~~~~~~~